flaturtha/CharlieChan/_short-stories/crime-cavalcade.md

 Monkey Business
 {: .uppercase .bloodred .bold}

 Officers Johnny Coles and Jim Harp of Tulsa, Okla., arrested M. L. Sharp for illegal possession of whiskey, then couldn't find the liquor in the house.
-Hut a search of the back yard revealed a pet monkey in an old chicken coop, playing with a full half pint.
+But a search of the back yard revealed a pet monkey in an old chicken coop, playing with a full half pint.
 Near him were 16 more pints.

 "That damned monkey," Sharp groaned, "Last week he broke 12 bottles."